COCONUT: A coronal model with an energy decomposition strategy: Concluding remarks

 \section{Concluding remarks}

-Recently, the novel implicit MHD coronal model COCONUT has been developed into a highly-efficient time-evolving coronal model capable of performing faster-than-real-time coronal evolutions with only several dozens of CPU cores \cite{Wang2025_FirsttimeevolvingCOCONUT}.
-In \cite{wang2025COCONUTMayEvent}, the algorithm like PP measures implemented to the plasma density and thermal pressure further improve the numerical stability of COCONUT, enabling the COCONUT to mimic evolution of the coronal structures during solar maximum with a filter appropriately implemented to the magnetograms to constrain the magnetic field strength near the solar surface not obviously exceeding 30 Gauss.
-In this paper, we further improve the numerical stability of COCONUT by adopting the decomposed energy equation, where the decomposed energy containing the internal energy and kinetic energy is updated during the coronal simulations.
+Recently, the implicit MHD coronal model COCONUT has been developed into a highly-efficient time-evolving coronal model capable of performing faster-than-real-time coronal evolutions with only several dozen CPU cores \citep{Wang2025_FirsttimeevolvingCOCONUT}.
+In \cite{wang2025COCONUTMayEvent}, the algorithm, like PP measures implemented to the plasma density and thermal pressure, further improves the numerical stability of COCONUT, enabling the COCONUT to mimic the evolution of the coronal structures during solar maximum with a filter appropriately implemented to the magnetograms to constrain the magnetic field strength in the low corona not obviously exceeding 30 Gauss.
+In this paper, we further enhance the numerical stability of COCONUT by adopting a decomposed energy equation, in which the decomposed energy, comprising internal and kinetic energy, is updated during coronal simulations.
 In this method, the thermal pressure is derived by subtracting the kinetic energy from the decomposed energy.
-It avoids calculation of subtracting a large magnetic field energy from the total energy to get a significant small thermal pressure, the magnitude of which can be smaller than the discretization of the magnetic energy and usually lead to nonphysical negative thermal pressure.
-Consequently, COCONUT becomes more numerically stable and is able to calculate coronal evolutions during solar maxima even with the magnetic field strength near the solar surface reaching up to 100 Gauss.
-This method is much easy to be implement in an already existing MHD coronal model, meanwhile have the potential to be as numerically stable as the extended magnetic field decomposition method recently proposed in \cite{wang2025sipifvmtimeevolvingcoronalmodel}.
+It avoids the subtraction of a large magnetic field energy from the total energy to obtain a significantly small thermal pressure, the magnitude of which can be smaller than the discretization error in the magnetic energy and usually leads to a nonphysical negative thermal pressure.
+Since the decomposed energy equation can no longer be expressed strictly in conservative form, even in ideal MHD, we additionally introduce an approximate dissipation term into the energy component of the HLL Riemann solver when computing the inviscid flux to further improve numerical stability.
+Consequently, COCONUT becomes more numerically stable and is able to calculate coronal evolutions during solar maxima even with the magnetic field strength near the active region in the low corona reaching up to 100 Gauss.
+This method is much easier to implement in an existing MHD coronal model, while also having the potential to be as numerically stable as the extended magnetic field decomposition method recently proposed in \cite{wang2025sipifvmtimeevolvingcoronalmodel}.